List of DC Comics characters: B: Byte

 Byte is a character appearing in American comic books published by DC Comics.

 Blythe Bonner is an electrokinetic supervillain and the sister of Bernard Bonner.
 Byte is able to interface with technology, while Bug is able to transform into living electricity.
 They try to target a friend of Martin Stein, only to be defeated by Firestorm.

 During the "Infinite Crisis" storyline, Bug and Byte appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains.

 In The New 52 continuity reboot, Blythe Bonner is a classmate of Jason Rusch.

 Byte in other media

 Byte appears in The Flash episode "Godspeed", portrayed by an uncredited actress.

 Byth Rok

 Byth Rok is a supervillain appearing in American comic books published by DC Comics, and who is commonly known as a recurring enemy of the Silver Age Hawkman (Katar Hol).
 He is a scientist who stole a pill from the Thanagarian scientist Krotan, gaining shapeshifting abilities.

 In the Hawkworld miniseries, Byth is a corrupt Wingman commander and Katar Hol's superior.
 He manipulated a drug-induced Katar into killing his father, aiding his rise to power.
 Now Administrator of Protection, he gains his shapeshifting powers from a new drug called Krotan.
 Katar Hol, with the help of Shayera Thal, uncovers his schemes but Byth escapes arrest.
-He flees to Earth and runs criminal operations in Chicago, during which he supplied Carl Sands with a shadow generator.
-He is later captured and returned to Thanagar.

 In The New 52 continuity reboot, Byth creates Ultra the Multi-Alien by combining the DNA of several alien prisoners.